19 October 2018

-Medical centers are under increasing pressure to do more with less, which can lead to increased stress for employees and staff burnout.
+Medical centres are under increasing pressure to do more with less, which can lead to increased stress for employees and staff burnout.
 Using technology to improve efficiency and productivity is key, and SMS messaging can be the perfect solution.

 Business messaging via SMS is a simple and accessible communication channel already in use by many practices to manage appointments, but other uses can greatly reduce the time and resources required for outbound calling to patients.